solegarciacoach/project-2-rock-paper-scissors/README.md

-# Let's play 'Rock, Paper & Scissors'!
+# ROCK·PAPER·SCISSORS

-The **'Rock, Paper & Scissors'** website is a modern, interactive take on the classic hand game.
+The **ROCK·PAPER·SCISSORS** website is a modern, interactive take on the classic hand game.

 Users of this website will be able to challenge the computer in a battle of wits and reflexes.
 Users will be able to choose their weapon (rock, paper, or scissors) ans see if they can outsmart the AI opponent.